Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

 An affirmative answer to part (a) would be a higher-dimensional analogue of a theorem of Alexander \cite{Alexander:1923, Cohen-Gitler:LCBaT} that any knot can be obtained by joining components of a pure braid.
 It would also be an analogue of a result of Stanford \cite{Stanford:arXiv1998}.
 His result says that knots are equivalent in the Vassiliev filtration quotient $J_0/J_r$ (described in Remark \ref{R:ClassicalAnalogue}) if and only if they differ by a pure braid in the $r$-th stage of the lower central series of the pure braid group.

-In higher dimensions, results on embedding spaces and graph complexes \cite{Fresse-Turchin-Willwacher:Emb} suggest that the rational homology groups of spaces of knots and links with codimension at least 3 can be viewed as generalizations of terms $J_{r-1}/J_r$, with larger values of $r$ corresponding to homology groups in higher degrees and with the homotopy groups consisting of the primitive elements.
+In higher dimensions, results on embedding spaces and graph complexes \cite{Fresse-Turchin-Willwacher:Emb} suggest that the rational homology groups of spaces of links with codimension at least 3 can be viewed as generalizations of terms $J_{r-1}/J_r$, with larger values of $r$ corresponding to homology groups in higher degrees and with the homotopy groups consisting of the primitive elements.
+The following facts also support this analogy: for a space of embeddings of codimension at least 3, the Taylor tower converges to that space, while for classical knots the Taylor tower is conjectured to be a universal Vassiliev invariant over $\Z$ \cite{BCSS:2005}.
+Indeed, after some progress in previous joint work \cite{BCKS:2017}, the conjecture was proven over $\Q$ by Kosanovi\'c \cite{Kosanovic:arXiv2020} and up to $p$-torsion for (roughly) small primes $p$ by Boavida de Brito and Horel \cite{Boavida-Horel}.

 However, a negative answer to part (a) seems likely.
-Elements with cycles in the graph complex computing rational homotopy (such as the ``hedgehog'' mentioned in Conjecture \ref{C:graph-complex}) lie in degrees incompatible with the graphing map.
-Indeed, Turchin conjectures that the graphing map is zero on graphs with cycles.
+Elements with cycles in the graph complex computing rational homotopy (such as the ``2-hair hedgehog'' mentioned in the proof of Theorem \ref{T:TripodHedgehog}) lie in degrees incompatible with the graphing map.
+Indeed, Turchin conjectures that the graphing map is rationally zero on graphs with cycles.
 (Theorem \ref{T:Knots} (c) implies that graphing sends the hedgehog class to a nontrivial class, but it is torsion.)
 Together with Proposition \ref{P:JG=GJ}, this suggests a negative answer to part (a).